 Originally written by Bruce MacKinnon in 1995 for the Airport Wildlife Management Bulletin No. 16, modified and updated by Gary F. Searing

 While it is well known that Orville Wright experienced the first ever bird strike near Dayton, Ohio in 1905, we have no knowledge of the first bird strike in Canadian airspace.
 Also by comparison, while the first known fatality due to bird strikes in the US took place on 3 April 1912 when Cal Rogers’ EX Wright Pusher struck a gull on the coast of California causing him to crash into the ocean where he drown trapped beneath his aircraft, the first known fatalities due to bird strikes in Canada occurred on 2 July 1971 when a Cessna 180 collided with a Bald Eagle near Gibson’s Landing, British Columbia resulting in the deaths of three people.
 We have some history of Canadian military bird strikes in Canadian airspace dating back to the 1960s.
 Seven CF-104 and four CT-114 Tutor aircraft crashed in Alberta and Saskatchewan due to bird strikes between 1964 and the present.
-A Tutor crash at Regina in 1976 was the first known military fatality (2 aircrew died) due to bird strikes in Canada.
-To date, the two fatal crashes described here are the only two known to have occurred in Canada.
+A Tutor crash at Regina on 31 May 1976 was the first known military fatality (2 aircrew died) due to bird strikes in Canada.
+To date, there have been four fatal crashes involving civilian aircraft and two with military aircraft resulting in a total of 12 fatalities in Canada.
+The latest fatality was a CT-114 Tutor aircraft of 431 (Air Demonstration) Squadron (Snowbirds) on May 17, 2020 in the vicinity of Kamloops, British Columbia that claimed the life of Captain Jenn Casey and injured Captain Richard MacDougall.
+It was caused by striking a 30 gram Western Tanager which most like caused the compressor to stall leading to the crash.

 Recording of bird strikes to civilian aircraft began before 1984 when Transport Canada initiated a bird strike data base.
 During the 30 years for which data are available, there have been about 40,000 strike reports.
 Strike reporting did not become mandatory until 2006, therefore many strikes have gone unreported.
 Even today, there are many strikes that occur that are either not known to have occurred by the flight crew or simply ignored for one reason or another.
 Nevertheless the number of reported strikes has grown to include nearly 2000 strikes per year.